voicegain/platform/ANNOUNCE.md

+## March 3, 2020
+* Minor release 1.3.3_beta is scheduled for 2/28/2020 between 6pm and 9pm CST.
+  * Release notes are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)
+  * This release provides basic charts in the Grafana Dashboard.
+  * Resource use by the IVR-Proxy has been reduced.

 ## February 28, 2020
 * Minor release 1.3.2_beta is scheduled for 2/28/2020 between 6pm and 9pm CST.
   * Release notes are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)